-"The grant of the Tennie PER follows the stated intention of the French Government to reinvigorate the minerals sector of Metropolitan France.
-Tennie is the first new exploration licence approved under this model and its grant sends the clear message to the resources sector that France is now open to the minerals business."
+"As outlined within PlatSearch's announcement dated 28 June 2013, the granting of the Tennie PER follows the stated intention of the French Government to reinvigorate the minerals sector of Metropolitan France.
+Tennie is the first new exploration licence approved under this model and its grant sends the clear message to the resources sector that France is now open to the minerals business.